guardian/mobile-purchases/README.md

 There are three Dynamo DB tables:

  - **Events** (`mobile-purchases-<stage>-subscription-events-v2`): This table records events as they are received from Google and Apple.
- - **Subscriptions** (`mobile-purchases-CODE-subscriptions`): This table records subscriptions held by our users.
+ - **Subscriptions** (`mobile-purchases-<stage>-subscriptions`): This table records subscriptions held by our users.
 It contains information such as start date, expiration date, type of subscription and whether it will automatically renew at the end of its validity.
- - **UserSubscriptions** (`mobile-purchases-CODE-user-subscriptions`): This table records the link between a User (as defined by the Guardian) and a subscription.
+ - **UserSubscriptions** (`mobile-purchases-<stage>-user-subscriptions`): This table records the link between a User (as defined by the Guardian) and a subscription.

 These tables are exported daily to the datalake.